bonsai-rx/docs/articles/reactive-skipuntil.md

 ### Examples

-Use `SkipUntil` to create a dynamic start condition for an infinite sequence.
+Use `SkipUntil` to skip elements from an active sequence.

 :::workflow
 ![SkipUntil Example](../workflows/reactive-skipuntil-example.bonsai)